cadCAD-org/cadcad-rust-poc/README.md

 ## 3. Performance Tests

 ### A. Perf. comparisons of different implementations with cadCAD.rs

 Comparing "the time to complete a simulation" with a sample user config. (reference Python impl. can be seen at the end of this section) used with different implementations:

+(The tests are done at commit https://github.com/cadCAD-org/cadcad-rust-poc/tree/142e8bba7cb56fccd6371286e7f7f43383156559)

 | Implementation                   | Time to complete a simulation |
 |----------------------------------|-------------------------------|